 - 4 The transfer capability of the existing Labrador West Transmission System is 350 MW under - 5 normal operating conditions with all equipment in service.
 This is due to voltage limitations at - 6 the WTS.
-As outlined in Section 3, the P90 baseline load forecast will exceed 350 MW in 2019 and will reach 383 MW by the year 2043.17 Supply to industrial customers must therefore be 1 2 restricted over peak until some action is implemented.
-The following list summarizes transfer 3 limits under specific contingency events: 4 winter limitation with L23 or L24 out of service: 252.0 MW due to voltage limitations at 5 WTS; 6 summer limitation with all equipment in service: 324.0 MW due to thermal limitations 7 on L23 and L24; summer limitation with L23 or L24 out of service: 164.0 MW due to thermal limitations 8 9 on L23 and L24; loss of T7 power transformer: maximum transfer limit of 345 MW due to transformer 10 11 overloading; • loss of T8 power transformer: no transformer overloads, however, transfer capability is 12 13 reduced to 345.2 MW due to voltage limitations; loss of C1: maximum transfer with C1 out is 329 MW due to voltage limitations; 14 loss of C2: maximum transfer with C2 out is 316 MW due to voltage limitations; 15 loss of SC1: With the bus tie open, the maximum power transfer limit is 298 MW.
-With 16 the bus tie closed, the maximum transfer is 306 MW due to voltage limitations; and 17 18 loss of SC2: With the bus tie open, the maximum transfer limit is 290 MW due to voltage 19 issues.
-With the bus tie closed the maximum transfer capability is 305 MW.
-20 21 As summarized above, the loss of transmission system elements may result in load interruption.
-The Labrador West transmission system has a firm transmission capability of 252 MW in the 22 winter and 164 MW in the summer.
-To increase the firm transmission capability of the system 23 to meet peak loading conditions, a major system expansion is required.
-Such an expansion 24 25 would have a significant rate impact.
-Under the present operating conditions, customer 26 interruptions are required.
+As outlined in Section 3, the P90 baseline load forecast will exceed 350 MW in 2019

+- and will reach 383 MW by the year 2043.
+To supply to industrial customers must therefore be - 2 restricted over peak until some action is implemented.
+The following list summarizes transfer - 3 limits under specific contingency events: - winter limitation with L23 or L24 out of service: 252.0 MW due to voltage limitations at WTS; - summer limitation with all equipment in service: 324.0 MW due to thermal limitations on L23 and L24; - summer limitation with L23 or L24 out of service: 164.0 MW due to thermal limitations on L23 and L24; - loss of T7 power transformer: maximum transfer limit of 345 MW due to transformer overloading; - loss of T8 power transformer: no transformer overloads, however, transfer capability is reduced to 345.2 MW due to voltage limitations; - loss of C1: maximum transfer with C1 out is 329 MW due to voltage limitations; - loss of C2: maximum transfer with C2 out is 316 MW due to voltage limitations; - loss of SC1: With the bus tie open, the maximum power transfer limit is 298 MW.
+With the bus tie closed, the maximum transfer is 306 MW due to voltage limitations; and - loss of SC2: With the bus tie open, the maximum transfer limit is 290 MW due to voltage issues.
+With the bus tie closed the maximum transfer capability is 305 MW. - 21 As summarized above, the loss of transmission system elements may result in load interruption. - 22 The Labrador West transmission system has a firm transmission capability of 252 MW in the - 23 winter and 164 MW in the summer.
+To increase the firm transmission capability of the system - 24 to meet peak loading conditions, a major system expansion is required.
+Such an expansion - 25 would have a significant rate impact.
+Under the present operating conditions, customer - interruptions are required.